 If your case goes to litigation, Diana has the legal prowess to help you confront the challenges you face and the intelligence to create a first-rate courtroom strategy.

 Damages We May Be Able to Recover for You if You Have Been Discriminated Against

 Though as an employee, you may feel like David fighting the Goliath of your company, we have the tactical skills to level the playing field.
 Depending on the particular circumstances of your case, we may be able to obtain damages for you, such as:

 - Lost health and/or pension benefits

 If your employer’s misconduct has been especially egregious, involving, for example, physical threats or public humiliation, the court may also award you punitive damages to punish your employer and deter others from engaging in similarly repugnant conduct.

 How We Can Defend You Against Charges of Discrimination

 If the charges against you and your company are false, our law firm will work vigorously to disprove the allegations and hold your accuser accountable.

 Contact Our Deerfield Employment Discrimination Lawyer

-Diana Taylor is well aware that employment discrimination threatens not only your civil rights but your reputation and your livelihood.
+Diana (Taylor) Servos is well aware that employment discrimination threatens not only your civil rights but your reputation and your livelihood.
 Realizing how high the stakes are, she will support you every step of the way and will pull out all the stops in her efforts to win you a just outcome.
 Contact S.T.
 Legal Group today to evaluate your case.